NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-ww-app.md

     ```
     Second, create an instance of a WorldWindow in MainActivity.java and attach to the FrameLayout.
 The following code snippet should be added to the MainActivity's onCreate() method.
     ```java
-    // Create a World Window (a GLSurfaceView)...
+    // Create a WorldWindow (a GLSurfaceView)...
     WorldWindow wwd = new WorldWindow(getApplicationContext());
     // ... and add some map layers wwd.getLayers().addLayer(new BackgroundLayer());